garygangwu/self_driving_behavioral_cloning/README.md

 ### Data Augmentation through fliping images

 Data augementation can be acheived through flipping images and taking the opposite sign of the steering measurement.
-This only only introduces more training data, but also minimizes the left turn bias because in the simulator the steering left dominates in the road condition
+This only only introduces more training data, but also alleviates the left turn bias because in the simulator the steering left dominates in the road condition

 ### Training data size